Inyi, Enugu State

-Inyi is a town in Oji River Local Government Area of Enugu State, Nigeria, approximately 60 kilometers from Enugu City and 35 kilometers from Nnewi.
+Inyi is a town in Oji River Local Government Area of Enugu State, Nigeria, approximately 60 km from Enugu City and 35 km from Nnewi.

 The name "Inyi" refers to a metaphor, which is an essential component in the creation of proverbs.
 It is the Igbo name for the red water tree.
 Due to historical events connecting the tree and the town's founder, he was given the name, which subsequently became the town's name.

-Inyi has several tourist attractions, including the Nwachighi stream, Ajala Inyi shrine, Okpu-ogho spring, Oji Alum Rapids, and the Sacred Heart Church.
+Inyi has several tourist attractions, including the Nwachighi stream, Ajala Inyi shrine, Ngene Ebenebe shrine, Okpu-ogho spring, Oji Alum Rapids, Mmam River, Ngwara River, Ngene spring water, and the Sacred Heart Church.
 The town is also known for its pottery and traditional crafts.
 Visitors can also enjoy the hospitality of the Inyi people, who are known for their love of traditional music and dance.
 They also have a rich tradition of pottery and traditional crafts.

 The people of Inyi are primarily farmers, wine tappers, and petty traders.
 Women are skilled in pottery and the making of abacha varieties.
 Inyi people believe in God, the other gods (especially the earth deity), ancestors, and reincarnation.
 A popular festival in Inyi is the Ajala Inyi festival, which is held every year in October.
 Christmas and Easter are also celebrated in Inyi.

 Geography

 Inyi is a town located in the Oji River Local Government Area within Enugu State in the southeastern area of Nigeria.
-It's about 60 kilometers to Enugu City, the capital of Enugu State, 45 kilometers to Awka, the capital of Anambra State, and 35 kilometers to Nnewi via Ufuma Town.
+It's about 60 km to Enugu City, the capital of Enugu State, 45 km to Awka, the capital of Anambra State, and 35 km to Nnewi via Ufuma Town.
 Inyi lies on the eastern valley of the Mamu River.
 It is largely populated by members of the Igbo ethnic group, an area also known as the Waawa people.
 Inyi is geographically positioned approximately between latitudes 6°04′53′′ to 6°12′52′′ north of the equator and longitudes 7°11′56′′ to 7°20′08′′ east of Greenwich.

 The name INYI is derived from a tree called Inyi, under which the father of inyi descendants was found and adopted.
 The English name for this tree is "Ordeal tree" or "red water tree".
 Its botanical name is Erythrophleum suaveolens.

 Inyi comprises nine villages, namely:Umuome, Enugwu-Inyi, Obune, Amankwo, Agbariji, Alum, Umuagu, Nkwere, and Akwu.
 Recently the government of Enugu created five autonomous communities out of Inyi.
-These autonomous communities are Agbada-Inyi (Umuome, Obune, Amankwo and Nkwere), Ugwu-Inyi (Agbariji and Akwu), Enugu Inyi, Alum, and Umuagu.
+These autonomous communities are Agbada-Inyi (Umuome, Obune, Amankwo and Nkwere), Ugwu-Inyi (Agbariji and Akwu), Enugwu Inyi, Alum, and Umuagu.

 It is bordered by Achi, Awlaw, Akpugoeze, Ugwuoba (all in the Oji River Local Government Area) and Ufuma.